alpha2319/cloudjot-backend/README.md

 # cloudjot-backend
-Starting template and code for backend of the project "CloudJot", 2319001.
+Code for backend of the project "CloudJot".